Breville launches the FoodCycler

 In Australia, roughly 40 percent of the 8.5 million tonnes of waste that goes into landfill each year is generated by domestic households.
 While composting is a great way to do your bit towards diverting food waste, not every household has the capacity to compost, and not all food scraps are able to be composted.

-Now a new solution is available, at least for those of us who have a spare $500 on hand – the Breville FoodCycler can reduce household food waste by 80 percent, eliminating 100 percent of greenhouse gas emissions typically generated by food sent to landfill.
+Now a new solution is available, at least for those of us who have a spare $500 on hand – the Breville FoodCycler claims it can reduce household food waste by 80 percent, eliminating 100 percent of greenhouse gas emissions generated by food sent to landfill.

-The FoodCycler transforms household food waste into nutrient-rich “EcoChips” using a three-stage cycle.
+The FoodCycler transforms household food waste into nutrient-rich, odourless “EcoChips” using a three-stage cycle.
 The system pulverises and dries nearly all types of food waste, reducing it to small particles, while simultaneously aerating and heating, which helps decompose and sterilise the waste.
-It’s odourless, quiet, uses minimal energy and is easy to clean.